mousepawmedia/devdocs/network/source/tools/python.rst

 ######################################

 We use the latest version of Python 3 for a lot of our application and GUI development.
-Kivy is our GUI toolkit.
+PySide2 is our GUI toolkit.

 We recommend either VSCode, Atom, or NINJA-IDE as our main Python IDE, although you can use whatever you're most comfortable with.